jnunez03/SQL/README.md

 Now, I particularly use PostgreSQL, using pgAdmin 4 dashboard.
-You could use Mysql, or other sorts of code that run sql queries.
+You could use Mysql, or other sorts of databases that run sql queries.
 It doesn't matter.
 However, there are slight differences in each and I suggest doing research to figure out which one is best for you and your situation.